 Therefore, design should not only be used in business, but more should be used in people's daily life, to be accepted by the public, and to improve the aesthetic level of the public.
 This is a virtuous circle process.

 The design needs to consider all aspects, everything is small, not idealized, or simplified.
 The best plan can be found only after data compilation, planning, and analysis, and the needs of more people can be met in continuous adjustments.

 Do you know the basic elements of learning graphic design?

 Excellent graphic design work will have these elements: lines, shapes, colors, and textures.

 The lines are basically displayed in every design.

 Lines can be long, red, straight, thin, blue, dashed, short, black, or curved, and they all belong to the same category.
 Most of the time they are used to divide between different parts of the design or to point the viewer's sight in a specific direction.

-Lines can produce different effects and visual impact.
+Lines can produce different effects and visual impacts.
 Although the thick lines attract the eye because of their visual effects, the thin lines are often the opposite.